What to know about tick, Lyme season following a mild winter

 Researchers say it is hard to predict how the tick season will play out.
 This year’s mild winter and early snow melt, though, could mean more ticks earlier than usual and a wider spread of Lyme disease and other tick-borne diseases, scientists said.

 In Connecticut, ticks are showing up in greater numbers this year, according to Goudarz Molaei, a tick expert for the state.
-So far, more than 700 ticks have been sent in for a testing program that normally would have gotten 200 to 300 by now.
+Since Jan.
+1, more than 1,000 ticks have been sent in for a testing program, and that is the second highest number of submissions in recent years.
 The state typically sees a lot of Lyme disease, which got its name from a Connecticut town.

 “It’s going to be an above average year for tick activity and abundance,” Molaei said.